nickthename/nickthename.github.io/guides/controllers.md

 The buttons on the Brawler have a non-standard layout, with the A and B buttons further away from the C buttons than normal.
 This is inconvenient for characters that emphasize sliding motions from C to A or B, such as Fox and Ness.
 The buttons are slightly larger than that of the OG, and completely flat with a matte finish.
 They’re somewhat stiff, and not at all mushy, with very clear tactile feedback.

 The Brawler’s joystick is snappy and stiffer than the Hori’s, with range lower than the Hori but higher than the OG.
+The stick cap is contemporary, without the giant rubber cap of the Hori and its clones.
 Internally it uses a standard potentiometer similar to other modern controllers.
 Because it’s so rarely used by competitive players, it’s hard to estimate its durability.

 Although rarely enforced, the Brawler’s TURBO button technically violates tournament rules and should be removed.

+The Brawler is also available in a wireless version at a slightly higher price (~$45).
+This version hasn't been tested for competitive play.
 #### How to Obtain
-Retrofighters website/Ebay/Amazon - The Brawler is currently being produced and is readily available on most online marketplaces, although the price seems to vary.
+[Retrofighters website](https://retrofighters.com/our-collection/brawler64-nextgen-n64-controller-original-v2/)/Amazon - The Brawler is currently being produced and is readily available on most online marketplaces, although the price seems to vary.
 Expect to pay ~$30-35.
 #### Pros/Cons
 <p>
-<font color="green">+</font> Affordable and easy to acquire<br>
+<font color="green">+</font> Easy to acquire<br>
 <font color="green">+</font> Modern joystick design with consistent feel<br>
 <font color="green">+</font> Start button is far from the joystick and can be removed<br>
 = Larger than the original<br>